explore the peak district

 Fly Fishing

-purest rivers have attracted anglers from all over the country.
-The Famed Beresford Dale stretch of the river Dove is now available on day ticket (3km in
+Since the days of Izaak Walton and Charles Cotton in the 17th Century, the waters of the Peak District’s rivers have attracted anglers from all over the country.
+The famed Beresford Dale stretch of the river Dove is sometimes available on day ticket.

 Cressbrook and Litton Flyfishers provide day ticket fishing on the River Wye in beautiful Monsal Dale.
-This magical stretch of water covers three quarters
+This magical stretch of water covers three quarters of a mile and extends to both banks.

-The Peacock at Rowsley offers approximately 7 miles of dry fly fishing on the River Wye between Rowsley through Bakewell.
-Day tickets and syndicate rods
+The Peacock at Rowsley offers approximately 7 miles of dry fly fishing on the River Wye between Rowsley and Bakewell.
+Contact the Peacock Hotel on 01629 733518.

 Other contacts for day tickets are:

-• Dove: Izzak Walton Hotel, Ilam Tel.
+- Dove: Izzak Walton Hotel, Ilam Tel.
 01335 350981

-• Carsington Water: http://www.carsingtonwater.com/fishing-information.html
+- Carsington Water: www.carsingtonwater.com/fishing-information.html

-• Ladybower: www.ladybowerfisheries.co.uk
+- Ladybower: www.ladybowerfisheries.co.uk

-The Manifold River below Swainsley Farm has wonderful fly fishing for the expert (brown trout & grayling) but it is not open to the public.
-However, it
+The Manifold River below Swainsley Farm has wonderful fly fishing for the expert (brown trout & grayling).
+It is not open to the public, however it may be possible to arrange for our visitors to sample fishing on the Manifold – please enquire.

 Coarse fishing

-• Turners Pool, Swythamley https://www.fishadviser.co.uk/fishery/458/Turners-Pool
+- Turners Pool, Swythamley T. 01260 227225

 Rock Climbing